-Cohen recommends this tinted sunscreen to cover up any redness.
-It's noncomedogenic.
-It's also water-resistant and contains titanium dioxide and zinc oxide for broad-spectrum protection and coenzyme Q10 for antioxidant power.
+Cohen recommends this tinted sunscreen to help cover up redness.
+It's noncomedogenic, water-resistant, and contains coenzyme Q10 for antioxidant power.
+Titanium dioxide and zinc oxide provide broad-spectrum sun protection.

-Supergoop!'s Mattescreen is great because it's also as a primer and works to brighten and improve uneven skin tone, which can help with the redness from rosacea.
-It also contains butterfly-bush extract, which provides protection against blue light from our screens.
+Supergoop!'s Mattescreen is great because it's also a primer that works to brighten and improve uneven skin tone, which can help with the redness from rosacea.
+It also contains butterfly-bush extract, which helps protect against blue light from our screens.

 The antioxidant vitamin E in this sunscreen shields against free radicals while keeping the skin hydrated.
 The titanium dioxide and zinc oxide formula absorbs quickly into the skin and leaves a matte finish.